molecular/anyhedge-accountant/README.md

 to identify the prefunding_tx

 This assumption will likely not hold in the future: GP said they might at some point randomize that order.

+## CAVEAT2

+The concept of a prefunding tx does not always make sense.
+For example paytaca funds the contract directly from your wallet.

+I could remove the whole prefunding_tx, but it might give valuable info for BCHBull users and maybe for manually setup contracts, so I'm leaving it in there.
+Just be aware prefunding_tx might not always make sense.